-Applicants must also be able to demonstrate they have appropriate content knowledge of the subject area/s they will be teaching.
+Applicants must also be able to demonstrate they have appropriate content knowledge of the subject area/s they will be teaching, including providing academic transcripts that clearly show teaching method areas.
 Additionally, those teaching in special school settings will be required to demonstrate professional and academic experience relevant to the role.

 How can pre-service teachers apply for PTT (COVID-19)?

 Interested pre-service teachers in their final year of study at an accredited Victorian ITE program should set up a MyVIT account and then make an application for PTT (COVID-19).

 You can read more about the application process here.